Netflix/lemur/docs/administration.rst

         If set to True, Entrust will use the primary client ID of 1, which applies to most use-case.
         Otherwise, Entrust will first lookup the clientId before ordering the certificate.

+.. data:: ENTRUST_CLIENT_IDS
+    :noindex:

+        If set and ENTRUST_USE_DEFAULT_CLIENT_ID is not set, Entrust will randomly pick a client id from the provided list.

 .. data:: ENTRUST_INFER_EKU
     :noindex: